Binduvarsha23/sweetsFrontend/README.md

-🤖 My AI Usage
+## 🤖 My AI Usage

-AI Tools Used
+### AI Tools Used

-ChatGPT (OpenAI): For generating and refining React components, debugging, and brainstorming UI logic.
+**ChatGPT (OpenAI):** Used for generating and refining React components, debugging, and brainstorming UI logic.

-How AI Was Used
+### How AI Was Used

-ChatGPT: Helped structure Dashboard.js and AdminPanel.js components, especially search filter logic and admin CRUD operations.
-Debugged purchase and restock logic.
+- Structured `Dashboard.js` and `AdminPanel.js` components, especially implementing search filter logic and admin CRUD operations.
+- Debugged purchase and restock logic.
+- Suggested optimizations for state management and component reusability.

-Reflection
+### Reflection

-AI tools significantly sped up development:
+AI tools significantly sped up development by:

-Quick starting points for complex logic.
+- Providing quick starting points for complex logic.

-Reduced boilerplate and repetitive coding.
+- Reducing boilerplate and repetitive coding.

-Helped avoid common bugs, but required careful manual adjustments to match backend responses.
+- Helping avoid common bugs, though manual adjustments were required to match backend responses.

 AI acted as a collaborative partner, not a replacement for critical thinking.

-🏆 Conclusion
+### 🏆 Conclusion

-Sweet Shop is a user-friendly, role-based, and responsive application for managing sweets inventory.
+**Sweet Shop** is a user-friendly, role-based, and responsive application for managing sweets inventory.
 Users can explore and purchase sweets, while admins have full control over the inventory.